Roth IRAs offer flexibility

 In a pinch, a Roth IRA could provide some quick cash.
 That's because Roth contributions can be withdrawn penalty-free at any time.

-"When you get into earnings or growth, that's when you're looking at potential income taxes and potentially penalties as well," says Maria Bruno, senior investment analyst with Vanguard's Investment Counseling and Research Group.
+"When you get into earnings or growth, that's when you're looking at potential income taxes and potentially penalties as well," says Maria Bruno, senior investment analyst with Vanguard's Investment Strategy Group.
 "We don't encourage that because it really should be a vehicle that's earmarked for retirement.
 The reality is that it does offer some flexibility."

 To take out more than just the contributions, investors must be at least 59 1/2 years old and the account must have been opened for five years.
 But there are some qualified withdrawals if you don't meet the age or holding period requirement.